 The photograph below explains why the first ANITA electronic calculators were called the Mk VII, and Mk 8 (or Mk VIII):

-The various models in the development of the Sumlock mechanical calculators were the Mk I through to the Mk VI.
-The Anita electronic models, which followed on, used the next numbers in this series.
+The various models in the development of the Sumlock mechanical calculators were the Mk I through to the Mk VI (with "SAM" or Semi-Automatic Multiplier).
+The ANITA electronic models, which followed on, used the next numbers in this series.

 Text & photographs copyright © 2002 - 2022 Nigel Tout, except where noted otherwise.